-It’s indeed extremely difficult to find meaning in luxury Maisons now.
+Indeed, retracing the decline of luxury, it is now extremely difficult to find meaning in fashion Maisons.
 They seem like smoke and mirrors set up to sell perfumes, make-up and bags.
 Abundantly offered to masses that have no perception beyond the logo and the illusion of being considered rich.

 If you still love fashion, you go beyond that fake facade and search for designers who dared to undertake an independent path, expressing an authentic creative vision.
 In this panorama, the ability to select the right clothing – from an aesthetic and ethical viewpoint – changes the game.